RichardRed0x/checkonchain/dcronchain/resources/decred_marketing_strategy.md

 - When something new shows up (new tech, new analysis etc) rinse it
 - Old topics can be recycled (origin story, Upcoming features, Updates on performance)
 - Decred team should develop a repo of resources (old reddit posts, papers, research) to draw inspiration from.
 Start with the aggregator.
-- Get Thematic - Every month we emphasis a new topic of Decreds design.
+- Get Thematic - Every month we emphasise a new topic of Decreds design.

 ## Two approaches to social